bus-stop/x-terminal/README.md

 atom --dev
 ```

-There's a test suite available for automated testing of the atom-xterm package.
+There's a test suite available for automated testing of the x-terminal package.
 Simply go to `View > Developer > Run Package Specs` in Atom's main menu or
 use the hotkey.
 You can run the full test suite (which includes running lint
-tools) via command-line by running `npm run test` inside the atom-xterm
+tools) via command-line by running `npm run test` inside the x-terminal
 directory.

 Various lint tools are being used to keep the code "beautified".
 To run only